GitTimeraider/LooseLinuxScripts/Backup/README.md

 Description for the scripts:

 ## pbackup.sh
 Script that can be used to backup and restore Linux systems using .tar zipping.
-Can be manually adjusted to only backup specific folders if needed (Not through default variables)
+Can be manually adjusted to only backup specific folders if needed (Not through default variables).
+As it backups into an .tar, it is possible to restore specific files from it without unzipping the entire package.

 ### Variables that can be changed in the script: